dominicsayers/foreplay/README.md

 There's now a CLI for the gem so you can use it as follows.
 To check what it's going to do:

     foreplay check production

 ...and if you're brave enough to try it for real:

     foreplay deploy production

 ...after you've set it up by creating a `config/foreplay.yml` file.

-Don't read any further.
-It's all rubbish below here :-)

 ## Installation